We're working with Kent's district and parish councils and private sector partners to:

 Working with district councils

-We're leading a project with Connected Kerb and 7 district councils.
-Our goal is to place over 600 public chargers points around Kent.
+We have led a project with Connected Kerb and 5 district councils.
+We placed hundreds of public charger points in public car parks around Kent.

 Updates on our charging rollout from Connected Kerb.